Violet Rollergirl’s Website Colophon

 No server required

 Jekyll is a popular static site generator written in the Ruby programming language.
-There are many such static site generators, but I am personally most familiar with Jekyll.
+There are many such static site generators, but I am most familiar with Jekyll.
 It uses a free templating language called Liquid (originally developed by Shopify) to provide basic build-time logic and coalesce static HTML, CSS, and JavaScript page assets from individual reusable snippets.

 This characteristic also forms the basis of some of the more novel and security-aware features I’m most proud of.